Updated: Jan 13, 2022

 There are three basic parts to making your own ravioli: the pasta dough, the filling and the sauce.

-Recently we held a class for children aged 9 to 13, with an accompanying adult.
+Earlier this year we held a class for children aged 9 to 13, with an accompanying adult.
 They all learnt how to make fresh pasta sheets, followed by two ravioli fillings (meat and ricotta) and finally how to assemble them.

 I can tell you, this was one of our best classes to date!
 The kids were very engaged and totally enjoyed the day spent with their mum or aunt.
 It was also lovely to see the adults relax for a few hours, whilst the children pretty much took charge :)